Home » Food tips » The Ultimate Guide to The Types of Coffee in Your Morning Cup

 Excelsa Coffee

 Excelsa coffee is less common.
-It is grown primarily in Vietnam, the Philippines and India
+It is grown primarily in Vietnam, the Philippines, and India

 Excelsa coffee is another high-altitude coffee like arabica.
 The beans have a distinct, fruity flavor that is often compared to a combination of tart fruit and dark chocolate, making them a unique and interesting addition to any coffee blend.